-Excel 2007 is a sophisticated program with a whole new and wonderful user interface, dubbed the Ribbon.
-In Chapter 1, I explain all about this new Ribbon interface and how to get comfortable with its new command structure.
-Throughout the book, you'll find Ribbon command sequences using the shorthand developed by Microsoft whereby the name on the tab on the Ribbon and the command button you select are separated by vertical bars as in:
+Throughout the book, you'll find Ribbon command sequences (the name on the tab on the Ribbon and the command button you select) separated by a command arrow, as in:

-Home | Copy
+Home¢ Copy

-This is shorthand for the Ribbon command that copies whatever cells or graphics are currently selected to the Windows Clipboard.
-It means that you click the Home tab on the Ribbon (if it's not already displayed) and then click the Copy button (that sports the traditional side-by-side page icon).
+This shorthand is the Ribbon command that copies whatever cells or graphics are currently selected to the Windows Clipboard.
+It means that you click the Home tab on the Ribbon (if it isn't displayed already) and then click the Copy button (that sports the traditional side-by-side page icon).

 Some of the Ribbon command sequences involve not only selecting a command button on a tab but then also selecting an item on a drop-down menu.
-In this case, the drop-down menu command follows the name of the tab and command button, all separated by vertical bars, as in:
+In this case, the drop-down menu command follows the name of the tab and command button, all separated by command arrows, as in:

-Formulas | Calculation Options | Manual
+Formulas Calculation Options Manual

-This is shorthand for the Ribbon command sequence that turns on manual recalculation in Excel.
-It says that you click the Formulas tab (if it's not already displayed) and then click the Calculation Options button followed by the Manual drop-down menu option.
+This shorthand is the Ribbon command sequence that turns on manual recalculation in Excel.
+It says that you click the Formulas tab (if it isn't displayed already) and then click the Calculation Options button followed by the Manual drop-down menu option.

 Although you use the mouse and keyboard shortcut keys to move your way in, out, and around the Excel worksheet, you do have to take some time to enter the data so that you can eventually mouse around with it.
 Therefore, this book occasionally encourages you to type something specific into a specific cell in the worksheet.
 Of course, you can always choose not to follow the instructions.
 When I tell you to enter a specific function, the part you should type generally appears in bold type.
-For example, =SUM(A2:B2) means that you should type exactly what you see: an equal sign, the word SUM, a left parenthesis, the text A2:B2 (complete with a colon between the letter-number combos), and a right parenthesis.
+For example, =SUM(A2:B2) means that you should type exactly what you see: an equal sign, the word SUM, a left parenthesis, the text A2:B2 (complete with a colon between the letternumber combos), and a right parenthesis.
 You then, of course, have to press Enter to make the entry stick.